This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The JFTC may issue a cease-and-desist order pursuant to article 49, paragraph 1 of the AMA.
 A cease-and-desist order is an order to take measures necessary to eliminate the violation or to ensure that the violation is eliminated.
-The actions that can be ordered by a cease-and-desist order vary widely.
-In many cases, the JFTC may ask the addressed company:
+Actions that can be ordered by a cease-and-desist order vary widely.
+In many cases, the JFTC may order the addressed company:

 - to confirm that the violation has ceased;

 - to notify consumers or users that it will perform business based on its own voluntary judgement, after taking corrective measures; and

 - to report to the JFTC after taking such corrective measures.